Hilaire Belloc: Background and early life

-Courtship, marriage, and premature death of his wife
+Courtship and marriage

 In September 1889, Belloc's sister Marie made the accidental acquaintance of a Catholic widow, Mrs. Ellen Hogan, who was travelling from California on a European tour with two of her children, her daughters Elizabeth and Elodie.
 The travellers were both devoutly Catholic and keenly interested in literature, and Marie arranged a visit with her mother, Bessie, who in turn arranged an audience with Henry Cardinal Manning.
 These acts of generosity cemented a strong friendship, further deepened when Marie and Bessie accompanied the Hogans on their tour of France, visiting Paris with them.
 Hilaire was absent touring the French provinces as a correspondent for The Pall Mall Gazette, but when the Hogans stopped back in London on their return from another European trip the following year, Belloc met Elodie for the first time, and was smitten.

 Shortly after this meeting, Ellen Hogan was called back to California prematurely to take care of another of her children who was stricken with illness.
 She left her two daughters, who wished to remain in London, under the care of the Belloc family, and, Bessie asked her son to squire the Hogan daughters around London.
 Belloc's interest in Elodie grew more fervid by the day.
 This was the beginning of a long, intercontinental, and star-crossed courtship, made all the more difficult by the opposition of Elodie's mother, who wished Elodie to enter the convent, and Hilaire's mother, who thought her son was too young to marry.
 Belloc pursued Elodie with letters, and, after her return to the United States, in 1891, he pursued her in person.

 The impoverished Belloc, still only twenty years old, sold nearly everything he had to purchase a steamship ticket to New York, ostensibly to visit relatives in Philadelphia.
 Belloc's true reason for the trek to America became apparent when, after spending a few days in Philadelphia, he began to make his way across the American continent.
 Part of his journey was by train, but when the money ran out, Belloc just walked.
-An athletic man who hiked extensively in Britain and Europe, Belloc made his way on foot for a significant part of the 2,870 miles from Philadelphia to San Francisco.
+An athletic man who hiked extensively in Britain and Europe, Belloc made his way on foot for a significant part of the 2870 mi from Philadelphia to San Francisco.
 While walking, he paid for lodging at remote farm houses and ranches by sketching the owners and reciting poetry.